RosieWatson/weather-app/README.md

 # Weather App

-A react app that serves a 3-day forecast using an open API (note API once chosen)
+A react app that serves a 3-day forecast using an open [weather API](https://openweathermap.org/)

 ## How to run